All students have access to their exam results status online via myACCA.

 The administrative reviews allow ACCA to ensure transparency and fairness, and are available for all qualifications that are assessed by paper based exam.
 However, this is not a re-marking service.

 ACCA will carry out an Administrative Review of all processes followed to determine your final mark.
-You will receive written confirmation of the outcome of the Review no later than the week commencing 8 September 2014 for the June 2014 session.
+You will receive written confirmation of the outcome of your review via email no later than the week commencing 7 August 2017 for the June 2017 session.

 This section shows your examination status following the most recent examination session and includes all exemptions awarded and CBE passes achieved before the date stated.